• Skip to primary navigation

 This recipe yields around 8 oz milk.
 You can easily double it if you wish to make 15 oz, that equals a can of condensed milk.

-It will thicken a lot in the refrigerator, but will come back to it's thick and creamy viscosity at room temp.
+It will thicken a lot in the refrigerator, but will come back to it's thick and creamy texture at room temperature.

 QUICK FIXES:

-Grainy Condensed Milk: If you notice milk solids have separated from your milk, give it a quick whirl in your blender and this problem will be fixed!
+Grainy Texture: If you notice milk solids have separated from the milk, give it a quick whirl in your blender and this problem will be fixed!

 Consistency: 1.
-Too Thick- If you notice your condensed milk has gone too thick, you can stir a tablespoon of milk in it to reach desired consistency.
+Too Thick- If you notice that your end product has gone too thick, you can stir a tablespoon of milk in it at a time to reach desired consistency.

 2. Too Thin- If it's too thin for your liking, heat and cook it a little more to thicken it.